Gabry022003/Gabry022003/README.md

 # Hi, I'm Gabriele! 👋

-  I'm a university student at UNICT (University of Catania) specializing in cybersecurity.
+  I'm a university student specializing in cybersecurity.
    Welcome to my GitHub profile! 🚀

 ## About Me